9 Important Steps to Start a Home-Based Business

 2. Define Your Target Market/Audience

-Once the business line is crystallized, the next major step is to define the target audience.
+Once the business type has crystallized, the next major step is to define the target audience.
 The target audience is the people you are aiming to cater to through your business.
 For better clarity, picture an ideal customer persona, their profile and preferences, and what they would seek from your offerings.

 3. Know Your Competition